RealNagus/CustomizableCableDuct/README.md

 ## License

-This project is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3 (or any later) - see the [LICENSE.md](LICENSE.md) file for details